 It used to be that the only place we could share ideas was in a medical journal or from the podium of a national meeting, both of which require your idea to pass through someone’s filter.
 As physicians, we’ve been raised to seek approval before approaching the microphone.

 This is unfortunate.

 When I think about the doctors around me, I think about the remarkable mindshare that exists.
 Each is unique in the way he or she thinks.
 Each sees disease and the human condition differently.
 But far too often their brilliance and wisdom is stored away, deep inside.
 Many physicians are human silos of experience and perspective.
 They are from an era when someone else decided if their ideas were worthy of discussion.
 They are the medical generation of information isolation.

 I sometimes refer this to this as medicine’s culture of permission, and I believe it represents one of the greatest threats to medicine’s future.

 Our future is dependent on a culture of participation

 Going forward, the conversion of medical information into knowledge and knowledge into wisdom can only happen in a culture of participation.
 In the networked world we are all individuals endowed with unique skills, abilities, and gifts.
 The distinctive mindsets and views that define us will allow us to offer something that was never before available.

 If the twentieth century was marked by the physician-as-silo, the twenty-first century will be marked by the dissolution of barriers and the emergence of new ways of collaboration and thinking.
-The 21st century is marked by information and networks.
+The 21st century is being defined by information and networks.
 The institutions that existed to organize us will give way to social structures compatible with the way we communicate.
-Tools for sharing and drawing from collective intelligence will capture our restrained wisdom.
+Tools for sharing and drawing from collective medical intelligence will capture our restrained wisdom.

 And if we all allow ourselves to go public, I suspect that we’ll see the most amazing things emerge.